All about corporate culture and how to boost it with training

 corporate culture

 Like a country’s culture, companies have certain behaviors, beliefs, habits, skills, and values that are shared among all their employees, shaping their corporate culture.
 This culture is the essence or personality of any organization.
-Although they may have yet to think about it or may not be aware, all companies have a corporate culture.
+Although they may not have thought about it or may not be aware, all companies have a corporate culture.

 What is corporate culture in business?